nthopinion/covid19/README.md

 COVID-19 is spreading faster than Nth Opinion can code and their coding physicians are needed in the field with patients, and cannot complete this globally imperative project quickly enough. <b> Please help Nth Opinion finish their code. </b>

 Contribute to Hackathon by submitting issues and contributing code.
 Submitting issues means sending messages about errors in applications and suggesting ways to fix them.
-Contributing code involves sending pull requests with your corrections and improvements.
-If you are interested in joining the coding revolution, visit:
+Contributing code involves sending pull requests with your corrections and improvements. <b>If you are interested in joining the coding revolution, visit: </b>

 <center>https://github.com/nthopinion/covid19</center>